JoshZastrow/market-basket-recommender/README.md

-# Instacarts Market Basket Analysis Challenge
+# Instacart Market Basket Analysis Challenge

 Hello, this is a repo for the Instacart market basket challenge on Kaggle.
 It contains research and code related to designing a recommender system for shopping preferences.
 Background can be found here: https://www.kaggle.com/c/instacart-market-basket-analysis